Adams filtration and generalized Hurewicz maps for infinite loopspaces: The proof of lifting thm

 are naturally null. \end{lem}

 To prove this, we let $H(X) = M \sm H\pi_0(X)$ and, as before, let $G(X) = N \sm X\langle 0\rangle^{\sm k}$, so that our natural transformation has the form

-We consider the $k$th Goodwillie-Taylor approximations $G$ and $H$.
-Both functors are finitary in the sense of Goodwillie \cite{goodwillie3}.
-From Goodwillie's explicit construction of $p_kF$, if a natural transformation $F(X) \ra F^{\prime}(X)$ of finitary functors agree on highly connected spectra, then $p_kF(X) \ra p_kF^{\prime}(X)$ will be an equivalence for all $X$.
+We consider the $k$th Goodwillie-Taylor approximations to $G$ and $H$.
+As observed by Goodwillie \cite[Remark 1.1]{goodwillie3}, the explicit construction of the Taylor towers shows that, if a natural transformation $A(X) \ra B(X)$ of finitary functors is an equivalence on highly connected $S$--modules $X$, then $p_kA(X) \ra p_kB^{\prime}(X)$ will be an equivalence for all $X$.

-Applying this observation to $N \sm X\langle 0\rangle^{\sm k} \ra N \sm X^{\sm k}$, we deduce that $(p_kG)(X) \simeq N \sm X^{\sm ^k}$.
+Applying this observation to $N \sm X\langle 0\rangle^{\sm k} \ra N \sm X^{\sm k}$, we deduce that $(p_kG)(X) \simeq N \sm X^{\sm k}$.

 Applying the observation to $M \sm H\pi_0(X) \ra *$, we see that $(p_kH)(X) \simeq *$.

 Now $\Psi(X)$ fits into the diagram